If You Smoke, Stop

 The more you smoke, the more likely you are to get flares.
 If you quit smoking, though, you have the same chances of getting a flare as nonsmoker with Crohn's.

-NSAIDS can trigger flares or cause symptoms like those of Crohn's.
-Talk with your doctor about other choices for muscle aches and pains, such as Tylenol.
+NSAIDs can trigger flares or cause symptoms like those of Crohn's.
+Talk with your doctor about other choices for muscle aches and pains, such as acetaminophen.

 Let Your Doctor Know How You're Doing